Why People Drink Apple Cider Vinegar and Honey

-Honey is a wonderful substance made by honey bees.
-Bees gather plant nectar from blooming flowers.
-Through a process of reducing water content and enzyme action – bees make honey.
-Honey is a perfect food for our honey bees to store for Winter use.
+Honey is a wonderful substance made by honey bees from gathered plant nectar.
+Through a process of reducing water content and enzyme action – bees convert watery plant nectar into honey.

 What Kind of Honey is Best to Use?

-When you are pairing apple cider vinegar and honey for homeopathic purposes choose pure raw honey.
+When you are pairing apple cider vinegar and honey to create a tonic- choose pure raw honey.

-Cant you grab a jar of honey at the local market?
+Can’t you grab a jar of honey at the local market?
 No, not usually.
-Almost all commercial honey has been microfiltered and/or pasteurized.
+Many varieties of commercial honey have been micro-filtered and/or pasteurized.
 This process destroys many of the beneficial enzymes in honey.

 One word of caution: Apple Cider Vinegar and Honey are highly acidic.
 It can damage your teeth, cause an upset stomach and hurt your throat if you drink too much of it.
 Moderation is the key.